-Any student who is found in violation of the Student Conduct Code will be subject to one or more of the following sanctions:
+Any student who is found in violation of the Student Conduct Code will be subject to one or more of the following sanctions.
+A record of student disciplinary action is kept in the student's disciplinary file and maintained by the vice president of student services.

 A. Warning - a written reprimand to the student to whom it is addressed.
 This written warning serves to remind the student that further violation of the Student Conduct Code may result in more serious sanctions.
-A record of the disciplinary action is kept in the student's disciplinary file and maintained by the Campus Provost.

-- B. Conduct Probation a period of time during which the student must demonstrate his/her ability to comply with the Student Conduct Code, all College policies, and other requirements stipulated for the probation period.
-Conduct probation may be imposed for a period of up to one calendar year.
-At the completion of the period of probation, the student must meet with the Dean/Associate Dean of Student Services who will determine if the requirements stipulated for the probation period have been met.
+- B. Conduct Probation a period of time during which the student must demonstrate his/her ability to comply with the Student Conduct Code, all College policies and other requirements stipulated for the probation period.
+Conduct probation may be imposed for a stipulated period up to the completion of the student's program of study at the College.
+At the completion of the probation period, a student who desires to be removed from probation must meet with the vice president/associate of student services who will determine if the requirements stipulated for the probation period have been met.
 If the stipulations have been met, the student will be removed from probation.
 If the stipulations have not been met, the student will remain on probation for a period of up to one additional calendar year or be placed on suspension status. - C. Restitution reimbursement for damage to or misappropriation of property.
-Reimbursement may take the form of payment for a repair or replacement of the damaged property. - D. Suspension of Rights and Privileges a penalty which may impose limitations or restrictions to fit the particular case. - E. Suspension of Eligibility for Official Extra Curricular Activities-prohibits, during the period of suspension, the student on whom it is imposed from joining a registered student organization, taking part in a registered student organization's activities, or attending its meetings or functions, and from participating in an official extra-curricular activity. - F. Educational Sanctions-a requirement to participate in a project, counseling or other College-/community-sponsored activity that is relevant to the nature of the offense and at the student's expense. - G. Community Service a student may be required to perform service to the College or the community in lieu of another sanction. - H. Suspension from the College-suspension for no less than the remainder of the term and not to exceed one (1) calendar year, prohibits the student on whom it is imposed from entering College property except in response to a request of the College, and from registering, either for credit or non-credit work, at the College.
-Students must notify the Dean/Associate Dean of Student Services before re-entering the College after any suspension.
+Reimbursement may take the form of payment for a repair or replacement of the damaged property. - D. Suspension of Rights and Privileges a penalty which may impose limitations or restrictions to fit the particular case. - E. Suspension of Eligibility for Official Extra Curricular Activities prohibits, during the period of suspension, the student on whom it is imposed from joining a registered student organization, taking part in a registered student organization's activities, or attending its meetings or functions, and from participating in an official extra-curricular activity. - F. Educational Sanctions a requirement to participate in a project, counseling or other College-/community-sponsored activity that is relevant to the nature of the offense and at the student's expense. - G. Community Service a student may be required to perform service to the College or the community in lieu of another sanction. - H. Suspension from the College suspension for no less than the remainder of the term and not to exceed one (1) calendar year, prohibits the student on whom it is imposed from entering College property except in response to a request of the College, and from registering, either for credit or non-credit work, at the College.
+Students must notify the vice president/associate dean of student services to apply for re-admittance to the College after any suspension.

-- I. Grade Reduction students found responsible for academic misconduct, such as plagiarism or cheating, may receive a failing grade for the particular assignment, paper, test etc. or a failing grade for the course. - J. Recommendation for Expulsion the College Student Conduct Disciplinary Hearing Board or Administrator may recommend expulsion to the Vice President of Academic Affairs who will serve the student with a Notice of Expulsion.
-Once informed by the VPAA, the College President will schedule the matter for decision by the Board of Trustees.
+- I. Grade Reduction students found responsible for academic misconduct, such as plagiarism or cheating, may receive a failing grade for the particular assignment, paper, test etc. or a failing grade for the course. - J. Recommendation for Expulsion the College Student Conduct Disciplinary Hearing Board or Administrator may recommend expulsion to the vice president of academic affairs who will serve the student with a Notice of Expulsion.
+Once informed by the VPAA, the College president will schedule the matter for decision by the Board of Trustees.

 Any disciplinary action taken by the College is effective on the date the notification is written.
-A copy of the notification will be placed in the student's disciplinary file maintained by the Dean of Student Services.
-If the suspension sanction is imposed from a violation of the Student Conduct Code, the student will be required to notify the Dean of Student Services before re-entry to the College.
+A copy of the notification will be placed in the student's disciplinary file maintained by the vice president of student services.